 Follow-up postemergence herbicide applications may be needed.
-Make these applications when plants are 3-inches or less.
+Make these applications when plants are 4inches or less.
 If Flexstar was used in the first postemergence application, Cobra or Ultra Blazer are the only Group 14 herbicide options remaining.
 If plants are larger than 3-inches you will have to use 12.5 oz/A of Cobra.
 The use of a methylated seed oil (MSO) with these mixes may also improve control.
-In LibertyLink soybean, Liberty should be applied at rates ranging from 32 to 43 oz/A, depending on weed height.
+In LibertyLink, LibertyLink GT27, Enlist E3, or XtendFlex soybean, Liberty should be applied at rates ranging from 32 to 43 oz/A, depending on weed height.
+In Enlist E3 soybean, Enlist One or Enlist Duo can be applied if applications occur not later than R2 soybean.
+Followup applications with a registered dicamba product in Xtend or XtendFlex soybean will be more difficult due to the June 30th/R1 soybean application cutoff.